Sure Dividend

 H.B.
 Fuller’s customers manufacture a wide range of products.
 Consequently, the performance of H.B.
 Fuller greatly depends on the prevailing economic conditions, and thus, the company is vulnerable to recessions.
 In the Great Recession, its earnings per share plunged 79%, from $1.68 in 2007 to $0.36 in 2008, and the stock lost two-thirds of its market capitalization in less than six months.

 Moreover, H.B.
-Fuller is the #1 or #2 player in most of its markets, and thus, it can endure a downturn more readily than its small competitor, thanks to its economies of scale.
+Fuller is the #1 or #2 player in most of its markets, and thus, it can endure a downturn more readily than its small competitors, thanks to its economies of scale.
 It is also worth noting that its top 10 customers comprise a relatively small amount of its revenue, and thus, the company has limited risk from any specific customer.

-Finally, it is impressive that an industrial manufacturer closely tied to the underlying economic growth has raised its dividend for 54 consecutive years.
 This is a testament to this niche market’s strong growth and the company’s excellent business execution.
 H.B.
 Fuller has achieved this exceptional dividend growth record partly thanks to its low payout ratio.

 Source: Investor Presentation

 The company has always targeted a payout ratio of around 25% and thus has been able to keep raising its dividend even in years when its earnings have temporarily plunged.
-Due to the low payout ratio, the dividend is safe, but the resultant 1.1% dividend yield is lackluster.
+Due to the low payout ratio, the dividend is safe, but the resultant 1.2% dividend yield is lackluster.

 Valuation & Expected Returns

 H.B.
-Fuller is currently trading at 17.8 times its expected earnings per share of $4.00 this year.
-While the historical earnings multiple of the stock is 16.8, we believe that a fair price-to-earnings ratio is 15.0 due to the cyclical nature of the stock.
-If the stock reaches our fair valuation level over the next five years, it will suffer a 3.3% annualized headwind in its returns.
+Fuller is currently trading at 18.1 times its expected earnings per share of $4.15 this year.
+While the historical earnings multiple of the stock is 17.1, we believe that a fair price-to-earnings ratio is 15.0 due to the cyclical nature of the stock.
+If the stock reaches our fair valuation level over the next five years, it will suffer a 3.7% annualized headwind in its returns.

 Final Thoughts